yheechan/SBFL_dataset_generator/README.md

   * currently does not handle lines that are not within a method
   * currently does not handle template functions
 * Finished Ranking at Method Level (per SBFL Formula on each BUG)
+* generate summary of acc@10 results at method level

 ## TC Criteria
 TC that: